velyo/aspnet-tiny-security/README.md

 * Native support and usage by all ASP.NET membership controls;
 * Supports all password formats: Clear, Encrypted and Hashed;

-Please haave in mind, because of the tiny data storages, it is not recommended to use this providers with "heavy-duty" membership sites (a lot of roles, users and big number of members).
+Tiny Security Providers best fit for sites with a small number of authenticated users and hosted on servers with no database access.
-Tiny Security Providers best fit for sites with small number of authenticated users and hosted on servers with no database access.
+It is not recommended to use the providers with "heavy-duty" membership sites (a lot of roles, users and big number of members), because of the tiny data storages.

 ## Building the project